JamieSlome/node-gitlab-hook/README.md

 * **logger**: an optional instance of a logger that supports the "log" and "error" methods and one parameter for data (like console), default is to not log (`logger:{log:function(s){}, error:function(s){}}`).
 Mostly only for debugging purposes.
 * **tasks**: relations between repositories and shell commands (e.g. `{repo1:'cmd1', repo2:['cmd2a','cmd2b','cmd2c']}`)
 * **cmdshell**: the command-line interpreter to be used, defaults to `/bin/sh`

+The config file will be ignored if a callback function is declared.

 Example config file with task definitions: